maheshsv/til/design_patterns/ioc.md

 # Inversion of Control

-IoC, Inversion of Control is a design pattern in extending frameworks.
+IoC, Inversion of Control is a common design pattern in extending frameworks.

 A sample **in control** code looks like: